Vonage/vivid-3/libs/components/src/lib/popup/README.md

 Use the `anchor` attribute to reference the ID to element in the popup’s owner document.

-Since the popup is positioned absolutely to its anchor, it is best to wrap it with a div element and set its position `relative`.
+The popup is positioned absolutely to its anchor.
+It is recommended to wrap it with a div element and set its position `relative`.

 - Type: `string`
 - Default: `''`